-A medieval palace, updated during the Renaissance, defined during the duchy of Cosimo de Medici (the second Duke of Florence and future first Grand Duke) with important internal works ordered to enhance the role of the new master of the city.
+A medieval palace, updated during the Renaissance, defined during the duchy of Cosimo de Medici (the second Duke of Florence and future first Grand Duke of Tuscany) with important internal works ordered to enhance the role of the new master of the city.

 Administration building or a fortress?

 The main actor on Piazza della Signoria is for sure the Palazzo Vecchio (our Town Hall).
-It was pretty smaller when the oldest part of it was built (end of 1200 beginning of 1300).
+It was pretty smaller when the oldest part of it was built (at the end of the 1200s beginning of the 1300s).
 The oldest part of the palace is the one that " looks like a fortress".
 There is a reason why the first sponsors of the palace needed to have a building that was both an administrative building and a fortress.
 The architect of the oldest part of the palace was Arnolfo di Cambio.
 He was also the first architect of the Duomo.
-Who sponsored the palace at the end of 1200?

 Cosimo I de Medici...again